Tombstone of Ann Margetson in the Churchyard at Great Ellingham

 Marriage to Widower Abraham Downes

-1819: Marriage to Elizabeth Lighten
+Marriage to Elizabeth Lighten in 1819

 The 1841 census shows agricultural labourer Abraham Downes the head of a household in Besthorpe.
-The household comprised Abraham aged 40, Elizabeth (also 40) and children Hannah aged 9, Martha 7, Emaley (Emily?)
+The household comprises Abraham aged 40, Elizabeth (also 40) and children Hannah aged 9, Martha 7, Emaley (Emily?)
 5 and three year old Robert.

 10 years later, the 1851 census captures 50 year old farmer, Abraham Downes with his wife Elizabeth and 14 year old son Robert living in Norwich Road, Attleborough.
 The family have three lodgers.

-Elizabeth Downes died between the census of 1851 and the next census of 1861 as the census (of 1861) reveals Abraham with new wife Maria living in Mill Lane, Attleborough.
+Elizabeth Downes died between the census of 1851 and the next census of 1861, as the census (of 1861) reveals Abraham with new wife Maria living in Mill Lane, Attleborough.

-1860: Marriage to Maria Fisher
+Marriage to Maria Fisher in 1860

-1862: Marriage to Ann Hall
+Marriage to Ann Hall in 1862

-1877: Death of Abraham Downes
+Death of Abraham Downes in 1877

 Widow Ann Downes